Kaelia22/596-Final-Project/README.md

 ## CSCI Final Project: Visualizing Thermal Equilibrium

 ### Project Objective
-Our project aims to utilize VMD to visualize thermal equilibrium in molecular dynamics simulations by color-coding atoms based on their kinetic energy.
-The system provides a dynamic enviornment to observe the process of temperature equilibration after initially assigning distinct high temperatures to one side of a MD simulation box and low temperatures to the other side.
-The color-coded represenation allows users to intuitively track the distrubution and flow of energy across the system over time.
-Our approach facilitates a deeper understanding of thermal equilibrium while simultaneously providing a visually engaging method for analyzing energy exchanges in MD simulations.
+Our project leverages VMD visualization software to simulate thermal equilibrium through a dynamic, color-coded representation of molecules.
+Molecules are color-coded based on their kinetic energy, with higher temperatures corresponding to warmer colors and lower temperatures to cooler ones.
+By placing molecules with significantly different temperatures in the same simulation box, the system visually demonstrates how they exchange energy and gradually reach thermal equilibrium.
+This approach allows us to intuitively observe temperature changes in real-time, making the process of energy flow and distribution both accessible and engaging.

 ### Motivation
 1. help visualize abstract thermodynamic principles in a way that’s intuitive and memorable.
 Concepts like thermal equilibrium can often feel theoretical, but our project brings them to life.